Snuggan/pax2/documentation/pdal-raster_metrics.md

 # pdal module raster_metrics

-Create rasters with specified metrics (statistics). calculated for each pixel.
+Create rasters with specified metrics (statistics) calculated for each pixel.

 Execute `pdal --options filters.raster_metrics` for a list of available parameters and metrics.